-Ch 14 Crossword/ Vocab Flash Cards- complete the crossword and make a flashcard for each term with the word on one side and the definition on the back
+Ch 14 Crossword/ Vocab Flash Cards- complete the crossword and make a flashcard

 1. an enzyme that is needed to begin and/or continue genetic transcription

 3. a failure of homologous chromosomes to separate during meiosis I or the failure of sister chromatids to separate during mitosis or meiosis II